 The number of hours per week indicates the total number of hours you should dedicate to the course, which includes time spent in lectures and your own time spent on individual study and research.

 Where can I study my course?

-- Orkney College UHI - you will be enrolled through Orkney College UHI and be supported by them and the Institute for Northern Studies
+- Orkney College UHI - you will be enrolled through UHI Orkney and be supported by them and the Institute for Northern Studies

 For students normally domiciled in Scotland, with a term-time address in Scotland, the following fees apply: